-Winning over sophisticated institutional investors to your hedge fund strategy requires creating and managing your marketing effort the right way.
-Out-marketing competitors, turning prospects into clients quicker, and attracting more sticky assets actually necessitates an investment firm's executive team to produce and oversee two marketing efforts, not one.
+Winning over sophisticated institutional investors to your money management firm's strategy requires creating and managing your marketing effort the right way.
+You want to out-market competitors, turn prospects into clients quicker, and attract more sticky assets.
+This necessitates your investment firm's executive team to produce and oversee two marketing efforts, not one.
 And this requires having two distinct marketing plans.

-The firms that have not yet recognized this have likely been less effective in their asset raising efforts.
-What is their approach?
+Money management firms that have not yet recognized this have likely been less effective in their asset raising efforts.
+Consider their typical approach.
 Hire a salesperson.
 Make a flipchart pitchbook.
-Tell the sales person to go convince people to hand over money for the hedge fund to invest on their behalf.
+Tell the sales person to go convince people to hand over money to invest on their behalf.
 Become frustrated when the salesperson is not quickly converting skeptical sophisticated investors into clients.
-What is it that such hedge fund firm owners fail to grasp?
+What is it that such investment firm owners fail to grasp?

-There are two parts to marketing a hedge fund's investment products to sophisticated institutional investors: sales marketing and communications marketing.
+There are two parts to marketing a money management firm's investment products to sophisticated institutional investors: sales marketing and communications marketing.
 Sales marketing is the process of selling to these prospects and their advisors.
 But what is it that the prospects are told?
 That's the job of communications marketing.